martinorrje/CADConversion/README.md

 ### Other functions

 #### Rename components
-To rename a component, simply double-click on its name in the "Assembly/Part Structure" widget to the left, write a new name and then press enter.
+To rename a component, simply double-click on its name in the "Assembly/Part Structure" widget to the left, write a new name, and then press enter.